 How to store dry ice

 Store dry ice in a well-insulated container.
 The thicker the insulation, the slower it will sublimate.
 Do not store dry ice in a refrigerator or a completely airtight container.
-Keep good ventilation wherever dry ice is stored.
-The sublimated CO2 gas will sink to low areas and can be dangerous.

-DO NOT leave Dry Ice unattended where children or others could take it.
+DO NOT leave dry ice unattended where children or others could take it.
 You may be liable for injuries.